teyang-lau/GoogleGame_RecommenderSystem/logsheet.md

 * Content-based filtering
   - [x] extract out words from game summary that are in corpus to use as features
-  - [ ] extract content ratings, genre, release date to use as features
+  - [x] extract content ratings, genre, release date to use as features
-  - [ ] `price`, `minInstalls`, `containsAds`, `editorsChoice`, `developerInternalID` can also be used as features
+  - [x] `price`, `minInstalls`, `containsAds`, `editorsChoice` can also be used as features
-  - [ ] remove games with very low `minInstalls`?
+  - [x] remove games with very low `minInstalls`?
 Probably need to do this with some other feature like `year`.
 If `minInstalls` is still low after released for a year or more, then should probably not recommend it
   - [ ] reset userID after filtering; if not userID can be quite long
 * Collaborative filtering
 * Deploy model on Streamlit